statechannels/go-nitro/.adr/0011-persistent-storage.md

 ## Context

-For the go-nitro library to be useful in a production setting there must be some kind of persistent store.
-There are many possible ways to implement a persistent store; ranging from a SQL database to manually writing data to a file on disk.
+For the go-nitro library to be useful in any kind of production setting it must have some way of persisting data to disk (or some form of storage).
+Our [memory store](../client/engine/store/memstore.go), is an in-memory store that makes use of `sync.Map` to store data.

+We have a [well-defined interface](../client/engine/store/store.go) for our store; this means the implementation details of the store do not influence the rest of the client.

 ## Decision

-The initial implementation of a persistent store will be done using [buntdb](https://github.com/tidwall/buntdb).
+The initial implementation of a persistent store will be done using [BuntDb](https://github.com/tidwall/buntdb).

 > BuntDB is a low-level, in-memory, key/value store in pure Go.
 It persists to disk, is ACID compliant, and uses locking for multiple readers and a single writer.